Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 First and foremost, it’s important to test the pH level of your pool regularly using a reliable testing kit (click on the image above to check out the Aquachek test strips I use)

-Without testing, you would never know whether you need to lower your pool’s pH or not.
+Without testing, you would never know whether you need to lower your pool’s pH.

 A pH level of 7.2 to 7.8 is considered optimal for most pools.
 If your test results show the pH level is above 7.8, it’s time to take action.